monktastic/hackmd/spirituality/nonduality.md

 > Fundamental consciousness is experienced as luminous stillness, or **emptiness**. ... **Within this luminous, all-pervasive stillness** moves the constantly changing dance of our thoughts, emotions, sensations and perceptions.

 Kastrup:
-> [I]n order to directly experience the nature of reality for himself; he might then find out that that **'emptiness' is mind at rest, a subject without objects**, pregnant with the potential for every conceivable internal relationship.
+> [I]n order to directly experience the nature of reality for himself; he might then find out that **'emptiness' is mind at rest, a subject without objects**, pregnant with the potential for every conceivable internal relationship.

 Wilber:
 > ... your True Nature—which you can call God, Allah, Jahweh, Brahman, Tao, Ein Sof—it doesn’t really matter, because the core of the Big Mind Process is **Emptiness** itself, which, **having no specific content** at all, can and does embrace anything that arises, integrating it all.